eddie-an/Bull-Market-Outfitters/README.md

 ## TODO:
-- Implement updateProduct funtion in Success.js.
 - Change `const params = new URLSearchParams(window.location.search);` to use useParams instead.
 (Also in success.js)
+- Handle error checking for item quantity in cart.
+Quantity must not exceed the quantityInStock